near/docs/docs/tutorials/zero-to-hero.md

     sender: window.accountId,
   });
 ```
-> in `src/index.html`, add the following element `Price of bitcoin: <div id="response"/>` after the button.
+> In `src/index.html`, add the following element `Price of bitcoin: <div id="response"></div>` after the second button.
-> in `src/main.js`, add the following function to read the data from the blockchain and update the UI.
+> In `src/main.js`, add the following function to read the data from the blockchain and update the UI.
 (Note: you can replace the updateWhoSaidHi function with this new function).
 ```js
 // Function to update the page data function updateData() {